bao-project/bao-helloworld/README.md

 Please note that having sufficient free space is important for a smooth experience, particularly because of the Linux image that will be built for the Linux guest VM.
-To prevent any space-related issues, we suggest having a minimum of 13 GiB of free space available on your system.
-With your environment set up and all the dependencies installed, you are now prepared to explore the Bao hypervisor and create your first virtualized environment.
+To prevent any space-related issues, we suggest having a minimum of **13 GiB of free space** available on your system.
+With your environment set up and all the dependencies installed, you are now prepared to explore the Bao hypervisor and create your first virtualized environmen

 | Component         | Required Space | Percentage of space Required |
 |-------------------|:--------------:|:---------------------------: |